arumullayaswanth/Devops-Software-Installation-Project/Tomcat in Jenkins.md

 4. Configure Tomcat credentials in **Manage Credentials**.
 5. Add a **Post-build action** to deploy artifacts to Tomcat.

+#

+# Configure Tomcat Credentials in Jenkins

+## Step 7.1: Open Jenkins Dashboard

+1. Log in to Jenkins.
+2. Click on `Manage Jenkins`.
+3. Navigate to `Credentials` > `System` > `Global credentials (unrestricted)`.

+## Step 7.2: Add Tomcat Credentials

+1. Click `Add Credentials`.
+2. Enter the following details:
+   - **Username:** `tomcat`
+   - **Password:** `523182`
+3. Click `Create`.

+## Step 7.3: Copy Tomcat Credential ID

+1. Go back to `Credentials`.
+2. Find the newly created Tomcat credentials.
+3. Copy the **Credential ID** for later use in Jenkins jobs.

 ---

+Your Apache Tomcat server is now installed and linked to Jenkins! 🚀

+## Step 8: Deploy Applications from Jenkins

+1. Create a new **Jenkins Job**.
+2. Configure it as a **Freestyle project** or **Pipeline**.
+3. Add a build step **Deploy to Container**.
+4. Provide the WAR file and target Tomcat URL.
+5. Build and verify the deployment.

+# Understanding Apache Tomcat

+Apache Tomcat is an open-source Java Servlet Container developed by the Apache Software Foundation (ASF).
+It allows you to run Java web applications and supports technologies like:

+- **Servlets**: Java programs that run on the server and handle requests.
+- **JSP (JavaServer Pages)**: Used to create dynamic web content.
+- **WebSockets**: Enables real-time communication.

+### Key Features

+- Lightweight and fast.
+- Supports Java EE specifications.
+- Secure and configurable.
+- Easily integrates with Jenkins for CI/CD.

+With these steps, Tomcat should be installed and ready for deployments via Jenkins. 🚀

 ## Conclusion
 You have successfully installed and configured Apache Tomcat with Jenkins. 🚀